RunDevelopment/eslint-plugin-clean-regex/docs/rules/consistent-match-all-characters.md

 # `consistent-match-all-characters`

-> Use a certain character class consistently whenever all characters have to be
+> Use one character class consistently whenever all characters have to be
 > matched.

 Fixable: `yes` <br> Recommended configuration: `"warn"`